-The rates of the social security contributions in Poland are approved by the Law on the National Social Security System, in Ukraine - Law on Pension Provision, in Serbia - the Law on Labour in the Republic of Serbia, and in Kazakhstan - Law of the Republic of Kazakhstan on Social Security Obligations.
-The social security contributions are being apportioned between an employer and employees at ratios regulated by the relevant local laws.
+The amounts of social security contributions in Poland are established by the Law on the National Social Security System, in Ukraine - by the Law on Pension Provision, in Serbia - by the Law on Labor in the Republic of Serbia, in Kazakhstan - by the Law of the Republic of Kazakhstan on Social Security Obligations, in Russia - by the Law on Mandatory Pension Insurance in the Russian Federation and in the Republic of Belarus - by the Law on the Fundamentals of State Social Security, the Decree of the President of the Republic of Belarus on Insurance Activities, the Law of the Republic of Belarus on Pension Insurance.
+The distribution of social security contributions between the employer and the insured person is determined in proportions regulated by the relevant local legislation.

-There is no established and functioning private voluntary social security scheme at the Group.
-The contributions, payable by the companies of the Group under defined contribution plans for social security and health insurance, are recognised as a current expense in the statement of comprehensive income (within profit or loss for the year) unless a particular IFRS requires this amount to be capitalised to the cost of an asset, and as a current liability at their undiscounted amount along with the accrual of the respective employee benefits to which the contributions refer and in the period of rendering the underlying service.
+The Group does not have an established and functioning private voluntary social security fund.

+Contributions due by Group companies to defined contribution plans for social and health insurance are recognized as a current expense in the statement of comprehensive income (in profit or loss), unless an IFRS requires this amount to be capitalized in the cost of a specific asset, and as a current liability in an undiscounted amount, together with the period of service and accrual of the relevant employee benefits to which the contributions relate.